Calhoun County kidnapping suspect captured in Kentucky - NewsBreak

 A suspect is wanted in connection to a kidnapping attempt Monday afternoon.

-On Monday at around 1:20 p.m., the Calhoun County Sheriff’s Office received a 911 call regarding the disappearance of Betty Cobb, 75, who was identified as missing by her family.
+Around 1:20 p.m.
+Monday, the Calhoun County Sheriff’s Office received a 911 call regarding the disappearance of Betty Cobb, 75, who was reported missing by her family.

-Upon arrival, Calhoun County Deputies found recently purchased groceries and personal items in the road in front of her residence.
-They had searched the house and immediate property, but were unable to locate her and called for assistance.White supremacist graffiti appears in historic Birmingham neighborhoods
+Upon arrival, Calhoun County Deputies found recently purchased groceries and personal items in the road in front of her home.
+They had searched the house and immediate property, but were unable to locate her and called for assistance.13 guitars stolen from legendary Huntsville music shop

 As the investigation continued, video obtained from local stores Cobb had visited led officers to investigate several different vehicles.
 Key information led investigators to believe that White is the suspect.

 When officers arrived at White’s residence on South Wilmer St., they discovered Cobb in a closet bound by duct tape.
-White was not present in the residence and is believed to have fled on foot, possibly driving a silver Chrysler 300 with the tag number 11JA702.
+White was not present in the residence and is believed to have fled the area, possibly driving a silver Chrysler 300 with the tag number 11JA702.

 Cobb was evaluated by EMS on scene and transferred to a local hospital for treatment and observation.